patience4711/ESP32-read-APS-inverters/README.md

 version ESP32-ECU_V0_7:
 * more efficient communication browser/server (events driven)
 * minimized all webpages and javascripts
-* improved menu and browsing ot the ecu site
+* improved menu and browsing on the ecu website

 version ESP32-ECU_V0_5:
 * more efficient use of the memory